zyedidia/eget/README.md

-      --all             extract all candidate files -q, --quiet           only print essential output -d, --download-only   stop after downloading the asset (no extraction) -D  --download-config download all projects defined in the configuration file --upgrade-only    only download if release is more recent than current version -a, --asset=          download a specific asset containing the given string; can be specified multiple times for additional filtering; use ^ for anti-match
+      --all             extract all candidate files -q, --quiet           only print essential output -d, --download-only   stop after downloading the asset (no extraction) -D  --download-all    download all projects defined in the configuration file --upgrade-only    only download if release is more recent than current version -a, --asset=          download a specific asset containing the given string; can be specified multiple times for additional filtering; use ^ for anti-match